-Since the generation of the first brain organoids, unsurprisingly, there has been an exponential 393 surge in publications employing this technology (Figure 6), due to their amenability for the 394 study of neurodevelopment and neurological diseases, but also as a potential platform for the 395 development of novel neurotherapeutics.
-When searching Pubmed using the terms "Cerebral 396 organoid", "Brain organoid", "CNS organoid" and "Cortical organoid" the number of 397 publications for the year 2013 were 4, compared to 52 and 77 for the years 2017 and 2018, 398 399 respectively.
+Since the generation of the first brain organoids, unsurprisingly, there has been an exponential surge in publications employing this technology (Figure 6), due to their amenability for the study of neurodevelopment and neurological diseases, but also as a potential platform for the development of novel neurotherapeutics.
+When searching Pubmed using the terms "Cerebral organoid," "Brain organoid," "CNS organoid," and "Cortical organoid" the number of publications for the year 2013 were 4, compared to 52 and 77 for the years 2017 and 2018, respectively.
 Due to the significant expansion and importance of this technology, this section of the review will primarily focus on the applications and advancements in this field.
-Cerebral 400 organoids are indeed a relatively new platform but are finding wider application as in vitro 401 disease modelling tools, not only for many developmental disorders, but also for psychiatric 402 403 diseases and neurodegenerative conditions (Lancaster et al., 2013; Mariani et al., 2015; Garcez et al., 2016; Jo et al., 2016; Kelava and Lancaster, 2016a; Raja et al., 2016; Bershteyn et al., 404 2017; Birey et al., 2017; Iefremova et al., 2017).
-The advent of genome editing techniques such 405 as CRISPR/Cas9 has changed the scene for tackling genetic disorders and opened a new chapter for potential stem cell applications in the clinic (Waddington et al., 2016).
-In particular, organoids' versatility and adaptability to genome editing techniques or gene therapy approaches make them valuable candidates for the identification and testing of novel therapeutic approaches (Yin et al., 2016; Gonzalez-Cordero et al., 2018).
+Cerebral organoids are indeed a relatively new platform but are finding wider application as in vitro disease modelling tools, not only for many developmental disorders, but also for

+FIGURE 4 | Different brain regional identities recapitulated by CNS organoids.
+The diagram summarises the various patterning methods developed to generate region specific CNS organoids.
+Copyright permission was obtained for the reproduction of images taken from Lancaster et al. (2013); Muguruma et al. (2015), Pasca et al. (2015); Sakaguchi et al. (2015), Jo et al. (2016); Qian et al. (2016).